 Natural History Museum of Los Angeles County

-The Los Angeles County Natural History Museum is located in Exposition Park next to the California Science Center and the California African American Museum.
+The Los Angeles County Natural History Museum is located next to the California Science Center and the California African American Museum.
 Exposition Park is across the street from the University of Southern California.

 02 of 08

 NHM originally opened in Exposition Park in 1913 as the Los Angeles County Museum of History, Science and Art in the domed brick building that is now the east wing of the current museum.
 The museum was expanded to approximately double its size in 1920 and doubled again in 1927-30.
 An auditorium was added to the west end in 1958-60 and a north entrance and fountain were part of a major expansion in 1976.
 The glass Otis Pavilion, which is the current north entrance, a new Nature Garden and a separate ticket booth off the new parking garage were added in 2013 for the museum's 100th birthday.